About this item

 *Pre-order now!* The sexy Winter Olympics sports romance, perfect for fans of Bal Khabra and Hannah Grace

-A medal, and one more thing: Finn Bradley.
-Her best friend, and Olympic skier.
-They've had a 'friends forever' pact, well, forever, so Sam pushes her growing feelings for Finn aside and tries to focus on training.
+Enter Finn Bradley.
+They've had a 'friends forever' pact for, well, forever, so Sam pushes her growing feelings aside and tries to focus on training.

-But when a major sponsorship falls through, Sam needs to find funding, and fast.
-When they're told that pretending to be a couple will give them a better chance at finding sponsors, Sam jumps at the chance, and Finn agrees too.
-They spend all their time together already, surely pretending to be a couple won't be too hard on Sam's heart?
+But when a major team sponsorship falls through, Sam needs to find funding, and fast.
+When they're told that pretending to be a couple will give them a better chance at finding sponsors, Sam and Finn agree to fake a relationship.
+They spend all their time together already, surely pretending to be a couple won't be a slippery slope...

-There's only one problem: Finn's been in love with her for years, and this Olympic season, he's decided to win her over, as well as a medal...
+There's only one problem.
+Finn's secretly been in love with her for years, and this Olympic season, he's decided that as well as a medal, he wants to win Sam over.

-Chalet Girl meets Stephanie Archer in this spicy, fake dating, friends-to-lovers sports romance you need this Winter.
+Chalet Girl meets Stephanie Archer in this spicy, fake dating, friends-to-lovers sports romance you need this Winter!

 About the Author